 Member of: CMTO, RMTAO; honours graduate Algonquin College Massage Therapy Program.

 Andrew has been a registered massage therapist since 2000.
-Since then he has been help family’s in the Ottawa area relax, relieve stress and pain, and live a healthier life.
-With the use of tradition therapeutic and relaxation massage based on the swedish massage principles and other techniques he has been working on developing over the last 5 years.
+Since then he has been helping families in the Ottawa area relax, relieve stress and pain, and live healthier lives.
+With the use of traditional therapeutic and relaxation massage based on the Swedish massage principles and other techniques, he has been working on developing over the last 5 years.
 Andrew’s focus has been on putting together specific treatments for each individual that helps their body relax to speed up the healing process.